CLI Reference

 Environment Variables

-Stata-MCP behavior can be configured through environment variables.
+MCP-for-Stata behavior can be configured through environment variables.
 See Configuration for details.

 Key environment variables: